hijiangtao/hijiangtao.github.io/_pages/about.md

 {% include base_path %}

 Tao Jiang, M.S.
-Student in Computer Science at UCAS with programming skills in diverse languages and experience in industrial and research settings.
-Pursuing 2017 internships in Front-End Web Development / Visualization / Visual Analytics.
+Student (2015.09 - Present) in Computer Science at UCAS with programming skills in diverse languages and experience in industrial and research settings.
+Pursuing 2018 campus position in Front-End Web Development / Visualization / Visual Analytics.

 Address: SKLCS, Institute of Sofware, Chinese Academy of Sciences (中国科学院软件研究所)